Saptak625/MathematicsIA/README.md

 # MathematicsIA
-This is my EE on.
+This is my EE on Mathematically Modeling Accident Severity.